-Use these with care when you are doing a comprehensive search as you can miss important references this way.
+Use these with care when you are doing a comprehensive search, as you could miss important references this way.
 If you do use them, apply them one at a time so you can see the effect they have.
-All you need to do to apply a limit to the search you have carried out is tick the appropriate limit and click on the Search button.
-This will apply the limit to the last search you performed (it's best to do this after you have finished combining any searches).
+All you need to do to apply a limit to the search you have carried out is to tick the appropriate limit (or set the publication year options) and click on the Search button.
+This will apply the limit to the last search you performed.
+It's best to do this after you have finished combining any searches.